Actifio/UnixMaskingScriptSupport/README.md

 * Mount for Pre-Processing:  On
 * Post-Script:  launcher.sh   (or whatever the .sh file is called)
 * Create New Virtual Application:  On
-* SQL Server Database Name:  Should match the DB name in the masking.sh script
+* Oracle Database Name (SID):  Should match the DB name in the masking.sh script

 On the next panel you can set it up any way you like,  if the database is called dmdb, then ideally use this: